 Best for higher spend and US-based merchants.
 This Visa card is issued in the US and works well for online payments that check card.

-What Is SaaS and Why Payment Infrastructure Matters More Than Most Teams Realize
+What Is SaaS and Why Payment Infrastructure Matters

 How SaaS Changed the Way Businesses Buy Software

-Billing models vary across the category.
-Some tools charge monthly.
-Others offer discounted annual plans.
-Some use consumption-based pricing that fluctuates each cycle.
+According to Statista, global SaaS market revenue reached $197 billion in 2023 and is projected to exceed $247 billion by 2025.
 For a team managing even 20 SaaS tools, billing dates, amounts, and vendors can quickly become difficult to track without a structured system.

-What Is a SaaS Company — and What Is B2B SaaS?
+What Is a SaaS Company and What Is B2B SaaS?

+A SaaS company sells software on a subscription basis rather than as a one-time purchase.
+When the customer is another business rather than an individual consumer, it is called B2B SaaS.
 B2B SaaS environments carry specific operational complexity.
-Different departments run on different tools — finance uses an accounting platform, sales uses a CRM, DevOps runs three infrastructure tools, and marketing manages its own stack.
-Each tool has its own billing cycle, vendor relationship, and sometimes its own currency.
+Different departments run on different tools, each with its own billing cycle, vendor relationship, and sometimes its own currency.
 Managing all of that through one corporate card creates risk that compounds with every tool you add.

 Why SaaS Payments Are Operationally Complex